 Yaaj concentrated and meticulously performed all rituals of Yagna.
 After the end of Yagna, a Divya Kumar and Divya Kanya emerged from the Agnikund.
 The Brahmins present in the Yagna named them, Dhrishtadyumna and Draupadi respectively.

-The reasons being they said the boy will be very impatient, brave and intolerant, he emerged from Agnikund so we call him Dhrishtadyumna.
-However since the beautiful Kanya bears the skin color of Bhagwan Krishn so she will be named Krishna, later she was also known as Draupadi being daughter of Drupad.
+The reasons, they said the boy will be very impatient, brave and intolerant, he emerged from Agnikund so we call him Dhrishtadyumna.
+However since the beautiful Kanya has the skin color of Bhagwan Krishn she will be named Krishna, later she was also known as Draupadi being a daughter of Drupad.

 Birth of Radharani, The Greatest Bhakt of Shree Krishn

 According to Bhrama Viavrat Puran, a beautiful Kanya emerged from the left hand of Shree Krishna.
 After Prakatya she placed flowers and bowed to the lotus feet of Shree Krishna.
 She softly started talking to Shree Krishna and sat with him on his Sinhasan.
 This beautiful Kanya is Radharani.

 In Golak, Shree Krishna was with Shree Veerjadevi.
 Shree Radharani felt disturbed.
 She wanted to go there with her friends, but Gop Shree Dama stopped her.
 Radha got angry and cursed Gop he will reborn as Asur.
 Gop felt bad he retaliated by cursing Radha in return that she will take birth as a human.
 Her shadow roop will reside with Krishna ansh, Mahayogi Raayan.
 During this period, earthy people will consider you as dharmapatni of Raayan and Radha will be away from Shree Krishna for some time.